psychokadse/dotfiles/README.md

    ```sh
    timedatectl set-local-rtc 0
    ```
-8. Make zsh your default shell:
+8. Initialize and update the submodules defined in the repository:
     ```sh
+    git submodule update --init
+    ```
+    The required fonts for powerlevel10k still need to be installed manually.
+9. Make zsh your default shell:
+   ```sh
    chsh -s /usr/bin/zsh
    ```
-9. Remove any files that cause a conflict when stow is run (they'll be replaced by symlinks into `.dotfiles`)
+10. Remove any files that cause a conflict when stow is run (they'll be replaced by symlinks into `.dotfiles`)
-10. Create the required directory structure in your home directory to ensure the symlinks are created correctly:
+11. Create the required directory structure in your home directory to ensure the symlinks are created correctly:
       ```sh
       mkdir -p ~/{.ssh,.config/xfce4,Pictures} && rm -fr ~/.config/{autostart,i3,i3status}
       ```
-11. Create symlinks from your home directory to the repository:
+12. Create symlinks from your home directory to the repository:
     ```sh
     stow -d ~/.dotfiles .
     ```
-12. Source `~/.config/nvim/lua/psychokadse/packer.lua` in neovim and run `:PackerSync` to install the required packages.
+13. Source `~/.config/nvim/lua/psychokadse/packer.lua` in neovim and run `:PackerSync` to install the required packages.

     This can be done as a shell one-liner:
     ```sh
     nvim -c ':so ~/.config/nvim/lua/psychokadse/packer.lua | :PackerSync'
     ```
-13. If you want to stow global configuration files as well, run a separate stow on stow directory `~/.dotfiles/global` and target directory `/etc`
+14. If you want to stow global configuration files as well, run a separate stow on stow directory `~/.dotfiles/global` and target directory `/etc`
-14. If you included step 13, you also have to make the included wallpapers accessible system-wide:
+15. If you included step 13, you also have to make the included wallpapers accessible system-wide:
     ```sh
     sudo cp -r ~/Pictures/wallpapers /usr/share/wallpapers
     ```